 What is the most dangerous animal in Mississippi?

-You might not think of Mississippi as having some deadly wildlife, but it’s true that there are several species that you’ll want to steer clear of.
+You might not think of Mississippi as having some deadly wildlife, but it's true that there are several species that you'll want to steer clear of.
 At the top of this list are the Eastern Diamondback Rattlesnake, pygmy rattlesnake, timber rattlesnake, cottonmouth, and coral snake.
-The most common of Mississippi’s poisonous snakes are the cottonmouth.
+The most common of Mississippi's poisonous snakes is the cottonmouth.
 Of course, death from a snake bite is incredibly rare albeit painful and dangerous.
 When hiking, be sure to wear appropriate footwear and always be mindful of the trail and your surroundings.
-Mississippi’s wildlife can be dangerous, but it’s mostly harmless if respected and left alone.
+Mississippi's wildlife can be dangerous, but it's mostly harmless if respected and left alone.